SeamusMullan/MaynoothPaperPrep/README.md

 ```

 ## How it works?
-The project runs a basic interface using tkinter, handles web requests+session via requests package and scrapes the web data using BeautifulSoup!
+The project runs a basic interface using handles web requests+session via requests package and scrapes the web data using BeautifulSoup!
+The UI runs on QT with multiple threads for UI and Scraper